CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 **Examples:**

    * unmark 2
-      >*mark task number 2 in the current list as uncompleted*
+      >*mark task at index 2 of the task list as uncompleted*

 ### Find Tasks : `find`